Kennyzhou25/chipshop-contract/README.md

 Basis is an algorithmic stablecoin protocol where the money supply is dynamically adjusted to meet changes in money demand.

-- When demand is rising, the blockchain will create more Wantan Mee.
+- When demand is rising, the blockchain will create more tokens.
 The expanded supply is designed to bring the Basis price back down.
-- When demand is falling, the blockchain will buy back Wantan Mee.
+- When demand is falling, the blockchain will buy back tokens.
 The contracted supply is designed to restore Basis price.
 - The Basis protocol is designed to expand and contract supply similarly to the way central banks buy and sell fiscal debt to stabilize purchasing power.
-For this reason, we refer to Wantan Mee as having an algorithmic central bank.
+For this reason, we refer to ChipShop as having an algorithmic central bank.

 Read the [Basis Whitepaper](http://basis.io/basis_whitepaper_en.pdf) for more details into the protocol.